Artwork for podcast Top Traders Unplugged

 Ian:

-So yeah, you know, I think Europe, the risk for Europe is that it does get left behind with the demographics and you know, it is regulating growth areas like AI very aggressively.
+Yeah, Europe is built around a rules-based system.
+And the framework that Europe has is a very rules based framework.
+You know, regulation is its core competency and, I might say, overregulation at times.
+So, yeah, I think the risk for Europe is that it does get left behind with the demographics and you know, it is regulating growth areas like AI very aggressively.

-Now that again, that may be the right thing for the very long run for society, but for the next five to 10 years it could see capital and labor and intellect go elsewhere where it can experiment more freely and develop more freely.
+Now, again, that may be the right thing for the very long run for society, but for the next 5 to 10 years it could see capital, and labor, and intellect, go elsewhere where it can experiment more freely and develop more freely.

 Alan: